 The philosophy of Kenmore South State School embraces communication between school and home and acknowledges that this is paramount.
-Parents are informed of year level specific curriculum via Term Overviews (Overviews of Expected Outcomes) which outline the key areas of learning for each year level.
+Parents are informed of year level specific curriculum via Term Overviews of Intended Learning, which outline the key areas of learning for each year level.
 These overviews are provided on the school website.
-In addition, parents are interested community members are also able to access our Whole of School Curriculum Overview which is also available on our schools' website.

 Open door policies facilitate further discussions between parents, teachers and students and are encouraged to provide school and home support for all students.
-Class teacher directed activities involving regular parent participation, be it in weekly reading group activities or weekly classroom help are also organised.
+Class teacher directed activities involving regular parent participation, be it in weekly reading group activities or weekly classroom help, are also organised.
 Parents are also indirectly involved via the use of communication folders as required.